krcaltomas99/mern-stack-todo-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and edited by Tomáš Krčál

+## Basic Description

+This is a basic Todo App made using MongoDB, Express, React and Node.

+## Requirements

+- MongoDB
+- Node

+## Scripts to start the project

+### `nodemon server`

+Use this script in /database folder

+### `mongod`

+Used to fire up the mongo process

 ## Available Scripts